So, you’ve decided upon Microsoft 365 and the Azure cloud for your business. Congratulations. We think you’ve made the right choice.

-There are advantages to other plans like Business Standard and E5.
-Ultimately, ITSG finds that Business Premium and E3 give companies the best package of features.
+Other plans like Business Standard and E5 have their advantages, but we find that Business Premium and E3 give companies the best package of features that are crucial for any organization.

 What is Microsoft 365?